Billy Gibbons

-William Frederick Gibbons (born December 16, 1949) is an American rock musician, best known as the guitarist, primary vocalist, and a founding member of ZZ Top.
+William Frederick Gibbons (born December 16, 1949) is an American rock musician who is the founder, guitarist, primary songwriter, lead vocalist and only constant member of ZZ Top.
+Following the deaths of bassist Dusty Hill (2021) and drummer Frank Beard (2026), Gibbons is the last surviving member of the original ZZ Top lineup.

 He began his career in Moving Sidewalks, who recorded Flash (1969) and opened four dates for the Jimi Hendrix Experience.
 Gibbons formed ZZ Top in late 1969 and released ZZ Top's First Album in early 1971.
 He has also maintained a solo career in recent years, starting with his first album Perfectamundo (2015).

 Gibbons has made appearances with other artists and acted on television shows, most notably in a recurring role as Angela's rock star father on Bones.
 In 2001, Rolling Stone named him the 32nd greatest guitarist of all time.

 Early life

 Gibbons was born to Frederick Royal ("Freddie") and Lorraine (née Duffy) Gibbons in the Tanglewood neighborhood of Houston, Texas.
 His father was an entertainer, orchestra conductor, and concert pianist who worked alongside his second cousin, art director Cedric Gibbons, for Samuel Goldwyn at MGM Studios.
 When Gibbons was five years old, his mother took him and his sister to see Elvis Presley.
 At age seven, Gibbons's father took him to a B. B. King recording session.
 A percussionist at first, Gibbons was sent by his father to New York City to study with Tito Puente.
 In 1962, Gibbons received his first electric guitar following his 13th birthday, a sunburst Gibson Melody Maker, accompanied by a Fender Champ amplifier, and was influenced by guitarists such as Jimmy Reed.

 While attending Warner Brothers' art school in Hollywood, California, Gibbons engaged with his first bands including the Saints, Billy G & the Blueflames, and the Coachmen.
 By 18, Gibbons formed an artfully designed band, conceptually inspired by friend and fellow musician, Roky Erickson and the 13th Floor Elevators, naming the group the Moving Sidewalks, penning the hit single "99th Floor", and engaging in a friendship with Jimi Hendrix.